Tactical shift: Europe seeks vaccine 'overdrive' to catch up - WTMJ

 The European Medicines Agency approved the AstraZeneca vaccine for all age groups, but several EU nations, including Germany, imposed tighter age limits.

-With its stockpile of AstraZeneca vaccine doses set to top 2 million this week, Germany is looking to make more people eligible for the shots that have so far been restricted to a fraction of the population: people in the top priority group who are under 65.
+With its stockpile of AstraZeneca vaccine doses set to top 2 million, Germany is looking to make more people eligible for the shots that have so far been restricted to a fraction of the population: people in the top priority group who are under 65.

-France changed tactics earlier this week, allowing some people over 65 to get the AstraZeneca vaccine after initially restricting its use to younger people due to limited data.
-Health Minister Olivier Veran said the shot would soon also be available to people over 50 with health problems that make them vulnerable to COVID-19 complications.
+France changed tactics earlier this week, allowing some people over 65 to get the AstraZeneca vaccine after initially restricting its use to younger people.
+Health Minister Olivier Veran said the shot would soon also be available to people over 50 with health problems that make them more vulnerable.

-France, which at over 87,000 dead has among the highest coronavirus tolls in Europe, had used less than a quarter of the 1.1 million AstraZeneca vaccines it has received as of Friday.
+France, which at more than 87,000 dead has among the highest coronavirus tolls in Europe, had used only 25% of the 1.6 million AstraZeneca vaccines it has received as of Tuesday.

-The age restrictions have compounded problems caused by initial delivery delays and a widespread reticence toward the vaccine, fueled by media reports that it is less effective than rival shots.
+European nations’ age restrictions on AstraZeneca compounded problems caused by initial delivery delays and some public reticence toward the vaccine.

 Belgium and Italy, too, are loosening their age restrictions for the AstraZeneca vaccine as they scramble to confront a looming third spike in COVID-19 cases driven by more contagious virus variants.

 Denmark, meanwhile, stands out as an EU vaccination success story.
-The Scandinavian nation received the same proportionate share of shots as others in the 27-nation bloc, but leads the vaccination tables along with tiny Malta.
-Denmark has a central body to coordinate different agencies and expects to vaccinate all adults by July — far ahead of the EU goal of 70% of adults vaccinated by September.
+The Scandinavian nation leads the bloc’s vaccination tables along with tiny Malta and expects to vaccinate all adults by July — far ahead of the EU goal of 70% of adults vaccinated by September.

-Rather than hold back doses for the second shot, Danish health authorities followed the British model of using all available vaccines as they came in — an approach more countries across the EU are now considering.
+Rather than hold back doses for the required second shot, Danish health authorities followed the British model of using all available vaccines as they came in — an approach more EU countries are now considering.

-And every citizen in Denmark, a country of nearly 6 million, has digital health records linked to a single ID number, allowing authorities to pinpoint exactly who is eligible for vaccination and reach out to them directly.
+And all of Denmark’s 6 million people have digital health records linked to a single ID number, allowing authorities to pinpoint exactly who is eligible for vaccination and reach out to them directly.
+British authorities also text people directly to set up shots.

 “There are historical reasons why we don’t have a centralized register like in Denmark,” said von Gaudecker, citing Germany’s grim history of state oppression under Nazism and Communism.